Core-Team-META/Strike-Team/CONTRIBUTING.md

 - **Small features and bugs** can be crafted and directly submitted as a Pull Request.
-However, there is no guarantee that your feature will make it into the `master`, as it's always a matter of opinion whether if benefits the overall functionality of the project.
+However, there is no guarantee that your feature will make it into the `main` branch, as it's always a matter of opinion whether if benefits the overall functionality of the project.

 ## Submission guidelines